-With our Participant Management function you may be tempted to make changes to your SignUp form (aka registration form), because now you can use data collected in the registration form for so much more.
+With our Participant Management function you may be tempted to make changes to your SignUp form (registration form), because now you can use data collected in the registration form for so much more.

 In this article we outline the steps you need to take and give some helpful advice of what you need to consider BEFORE changing your signup form.

 Step 1: Take a look at your existing signup form.
 This may seem trivial, but we often experience that administrators are not sure what questions are part of the registration process.
-You are forgiven if you are one of those, you may not have set up the form initially and joined the team later....or maybe it was so long ago that you have simply forgotten.
+The administrators may not have set up the form initially and joined the team later or maybe it was so long ago that they might have simply forgotten.

-To check your current signup form, log into your site, go into Site Settings --> Signup Form and click 'Preview' at the very bottom.
+To review your current signup form, sign in to your site, Select site setting from the left navigation menu --> Signup Form and click 'Preview' at the very bottom.

 Step 2: Now that you know what you are asking participants when they register, take a look at your existing data.
-To do this, go into your reporting by clicking on Analytics --> Reports, generate an all-time report for at least one project (doesn't matter which one) and under 'Download Report', look for the DEMOGRAPHICS REPORT section and download the 'All Projects' report.
+To do this, go into your reporting by clicking on Reporting > Project Reports, generate an all-time report for at least one project (doesn't matter which one), and under 'Download Report', look for the DEMOGRAPHICS REPORT section and download the 'All Projects' report.

-Firstly, this report may take a while to load.
-Especially if your site as been around for a while and has a large database.
+This report may take a while to load, especially if the site has been launched for a while and has a large database.

 This report will contain data for all your participants that have registered.
 This includes their email address and user name, timestamps of when they registered, were last seen and, of course, their demographic information coming from the registration form.

-You may find gaps in the data at this stage, which could be due to a variety of reasons:
+You may find gaps in the data at this stage, which could be due to various reasons:

 Step 3: Hopefully by now you will have a better understanding of your current approach to participant registration.
 If you decide to make changes to your existing signup form, there are a few DOs and DON'Ts.

-- DO: Look at other organisations that use EHQ and see what they do.
+Look at other organizations that use EngagementHQ and see what they do.

-- DO: Think about the wider use of EHQ and other software in the organisation.
+Think about the wider use of EngagementHQ and other software in the organisation.
 Are you collecting other demographic information somewhere?
-Maybe you want to align EHQ with that.
+Maybe you want to align EngagementHQ with that.

-- DO: Ask for year of birth if you want people's age.
-Many clients are asking for ages in brackets, e.g. 20-24, 25-30 and so on.
+Ask for year of birth if you want people's age.
+Many sites ask for ages in brackets, e.g. 20-24, 25-30 and so on.
 That is fine for a few years, but people get older and move into the next bracket.

 Step 4: After analysing your existing data and adding more fields to your registration form, it would make sense to now invite previously registered participants to come back and update their profile.
 This is possible and quite easy to do.

-Go into your 'Email' tab and send a newsletter.
+Go into your Newsletter section.
 With the new grouping options, you can decide to send emails to your entire database, or only parts of it, e.g. those that have registered before or after a certain date.
 Remember to establish the group before sending the email.
 The article Create a dynamic group with time based filters will provide the details.